bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 investigate issue first for learning purposes, and only guide them through.
 Always take time for a high-quality rest.
 A rested and a clear mind will solve problems 100x faster.
 Don't sacrifice weekends, sleep 8 hours, do sports.

-**Depression and burnout is pretty serious stuff.
-At the moment of writing, I'm 27 years old and I already burnt out twice in my career.** I definitely don't recommend this!
+**Depression and burnout is pretty serious stuff ⚠️.
+At the moment of writing, I'm 27 years old and I already (seriously) burnt out twice in my career.** I definitely don't recommend that!
 I burnt-out because of too high expectations towards myself, overworking, ambitions, etc.

 ### Have fun!

-Open Source is a fun place.
+After all, open Source is a fun place.
 If you spend some of your work or free time at forums, GitHub issues and working with the community, **it's always worth to fill this place with positive energy!** Laugh, jokes, funny situations, memes, emojis.
 Everything is allowed!
 It helps to maintain a healthy atmosphere and break some ice on the way!
 Your Slack forum or GitHub issues don't need to be always just a sad place full of reported OOMs or race conditions! (:

-As an example, I was recently amused by contributors from Russia that clearly where having some extra *%%%* help while making [this PR](https://github.com/thanos-io/thanos/pull/1789#issuecomment-559025685).
+As an example, I was recently amused by contributors from Russia that clearly where having some extra *%%%* help while making [this PR](https://github.com/thanos-io/thanos/pull/1789#issuecomment-559025685) 😂.
 I have met them at the [FOSDEM](https://fosdem.org/) the other day and they are nice people in real life as well. (:

 ## Summary

 This guide is something I am aiming for when interacting with the community and maintaining open source projects.
-I definitely failed many times to follow these rules, especially around the staying-healthy part (: But I feel like these items can guide you **to achieve happiness and improve the open source world!** We can sum these rules into 3 main points:
+I definitely failed many times to follow these rules, especially around the staying-healthy part. (: But I feel like these items can guide you **to achieve happiness and improve the open source world!** We can sum these rules into 3 main points:

 ### Treat others like you would like to be treated.

 Be friendly, because you would like for someone to be friendly to you.
-Don't sell your project in everyone's users' faces, as you also would not like to be spammed on your own project's forum. **Help others, teach them how to program, use Linux, Git or make presentations as you probably also had help in the past.**
+Don't sell your project in everyone's users' faces, as you also would not like to be spammed on your own project's forum. **Help others, teach them how to program, use Linux, Git or make presentations as you probably also had help in the past (and you will need in future).**

 ### Do you want to become a maintainer?
 Behave like a maintainer!

-Literally, almost everything maintainers do, you can do.
+Literally, almost everything maintainers do, any contributor can do.
 You can respond to Slack questions and GitHub issues.
 You can review code.
 You can guide other users and contributors.
 You can tweet, speak at conferences about the project.
 Try to mimic the good patterns from other maintainers and do the hard work. **You don't need write permissions to make decisions and act like a maintainer of the project.**